Free Shipping Orders $35+

 You may never have heard of lecithin before.
 However, it’s widely used in commercially available food to increase shell life.

-Why is lecithin recommended for making cannabutter or cannaoil?
+Why is lecithin recommended for making c_butter or c_oil?

 Consistent Dosing